 NOTES: Beginning with the 2003 data, NHIS transitioned to weights derived from the 2000 census.
 In this Early Release, estimates for 2000-2002 were recalculated using weights derived from the 2000 census.
-See "About This Release" and Table II in the Appendix for more details
+See "About This Release" and Table II in the Appendix for more details.

-DATA SOURCE: Family Core component of the 1997-2005 NHIS.
-The estimates for 2005 were based on data collected from January through September.
+DATA SOURCE: Family Core component of the 1997-2006 NHIS.
+The estimate for 2006 was based on data collected from January through March.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.

-- For the period January through September 2005, 17.0% of persons under age 65 years were covered by public health plans, and 68.3% were covered by private health insurance plans. - For children under age 18 years, after a period of decrease from 1997 to 1999, there was an increasing trend in public coverage from 1999 to September 2005.
-There was an increase from 1997 to 1999 followed by a decreasing trend from 1999 to September 2005 in private coverage for this age group.
+- In early 2006, 18.2% of persons under age 65 years were covered by public health plans, and 66.8% were covered by private health insurance plans. - For persons aged 18-64 years, after a period of decrease from 1997 to 1999, there was an increasing trend in public coverage from 1999 to early 2006.
+There was an increase from 1997 to 1999, followed by a generally decreasing trend from 1999 to early 2006 in private coverage for this age group. - For children under age 18 years, after a period of decrease from 1997 to 1999, there was an increasing trend in public coverage from 1999 to early 2006.
+An increase from 1997 to 1999 was followed by a decreasing trend from 1999 to early 2006 in private coverage for this age group.

-1The category "public health plan coverage" includes Medicare (disability), Medicaid, State Children's Health Insurance Program (SCHIP), State-sponsored or other government-sponsored health plan, and military plans.
+&lt;sup>1The category "public health plan coverage" includes Medicare (disability), Medicaid, State Children's Health Insurance Program (SCHIP), state-sponsored or other government-sponsored health plan, and military plans.
 The category "private health insurance" excludes plans that paid for only one type of service such as accidents or dental care.
 A small number of persons were covered by both public and private plans and were included in both categories.
 The analyses excluded persons with unknown health insurance status (about 1% of respondents each year).
 The data on type of coverage were edited using an automated system based on logic checks and keyword searches.
 For comparability, the estimates for all years were created using these same procedures.
-The resulting estimates of persons having public or private coverage are within 0.1-0.2 percentage points of those based on the editing procedures used for the final data files.
+The resulting estimates of persons having public or private coverage are within 0.1-0.2 percentage points of those saded on the editing procedures used for the final data files.